aarongustafson/aaron-gustafson.com/src/index.md

 ## Hi there, I’m Aaron and I work on the web.

-Every day I strive to make the web more accessible, open, and equitable place for people to live and work.
+Every day I strive to make the web (and world) more accessible, open, and equitable place for people to live, play, and work.

 Over the last {{ helpers.currentYear() - 1996 }} years, I’ve written
 <a href="/publications/#books">{{ books_authored | length }} books</a> (contributing to